gagop/sample-blueprint-hub/README.md

 What happens during the meeting?
 What kind of additional documents must the students show?

 Employee:
-The candidate usually has to bring documents proving they have completed their "matura."
-However, if someone is applying for master's studies, they must bring their bachelor's degree certificate.
+The candidate usually has to bring documents proving they they qualify to study at university.
+For example, if someone is applying for master's studies, they must bring their bachelor's degree certificate.

 Analyst:
 So, the documents they must bring depend on the study program they chose in the first step?